bahirul/monorift/docs/folder-structure.md

 └── tsconfig.json                  # TypeScript compiler configuration
 ```

+## Recommendation

+In a modular monolith, each module should encapsulate its own responsibilities and dependencies.
+A well-structured module typically includes:

+- Business logic (e.g., services, use cases)
+- API routes and controllers
+- CLI commands (optional)
+- Data access (e.g., repository or model layer)
+- Migrations (if applicable)
+- Event emitters/listeners for internal pub/sub
+- Integrations (3rd party APIs, services)
+- This separation ensures high cohesion within modules and low coupling between them, making your monolith easier to maintain, test, and eventually extract into microservices if needed.

 ## Notes

 - `src/app/modules/` follows a **modular monolith** pattern: each module is self-contained.